William Cameron Townsend: Creation of SIL

 On January 21, 1936, President Lázaro Cárdenas, known for his extensive visitations to the countryside, paid a visit to a small town just south of Mexico City where Townsend had set up a project.
-We don't know all the reasons for this visit, and for the resulting friendship between the two men.
-Both men shared a singular concern for the well-being of the indigenous people of Mexico.
-Townsend's program, which combined "linguistic research, practical help, and spiritual guidance" perhaps meshed well with Cárdenas' general preoccupation with educating indigenous people.
-Regardless of the possible reasons for the visit, the result was a deep and lasting friendship (Cárdenas was the best-man at Townsend's wedding) and a ringing written endorsement of Townsend's work from Mexico's revered President.
-The events of the previous twenty years of Townsend's life came to fruition at that meeting, which solidified the welcome his linguists received in Mexico for many years to come.
+The result was a deep and lasting friendship (Cárdenas was the best-man at Townsend's wedding) and a ringing written endorsement of Townsend's work from Mexico's revered president.